jyunderwood/dotfiles/README.md

-# Dot Files
+# Dotfiles

-Contains my dotfiles and some initializing instructions and commands for OS X and Xcode.
+Contains my dotfiles and some initializing instructions and commands for OS X and applications.

 ## Setup